 If you want an unfair advantage, analyze what creates change with your clients.
 Then, get serious about leveraging sales intelligence to track it.
 Research shows that the first seller in the door wins the business over 60% of the time.

-This is another type of sales trigger.
+This is another type of buying trigger.
 New leadership always shakes things up.
 The new boss, who’s been brought in to make things happen, often launches new projects within months of starting.
 So getting on this person’s calendar quickly can give you an unfair advantage.

 But if you think about it, you’ll realize that the new boss’s old position now needs to be filled.
 And, the old boss will be popping up somewhere soon too.
 That creates at least three potential opportunities with people who are eager to make their mark.